ringlej/ptxdist/doc/environment.rst

     $ tar -xjf ptxdist-|ptxdistVendorVersion|.tar.bz2

-If everything goes well, we now have a PTXdist-|ptxdistVendorVersion| directory, so we can change into it:
+If everything goes well, we now have a ``ptxdist-|ptxdistVendorVersion|`` directory, so we can change into it:

 ::